Medical problems during pregnancy, labour and the puerperium

 - Identify patients who may possibly have heart valve disease.

-- Manage a patient who develops glycosuria during pregnancy.
+- Manage a patient with diabetes mellitus.

 Urinary tract infection during pregnancy

 7-1 Which urinary tract infections are important during pregnancy?

 7-2 Why are urinary tract infections common during pregnancy and the puerperium?